 Amount of Code

 Actually, that’s a bit too simplistic, isn’t it?
 After all, it’s demonstrably the case that different programming styles can raise the level of abstraction which in turn can reduce the size of the codebase.
-Sometimes at the cost of it being expressive, however.
+Sometimes that reduction comes at the cost of the code still being expressive, however.
 (See my post on clarity trade-offs with code.)
 But the point here is that sometimes that reduction in codebase can make a difference to comprehension and thus to testability.

 Okay, so the code is a concern.
 And part of that concern is around what I just said: testability.

 So let’s ask this: what does code not designed with testability in mind look like?
 It tends to mean that the various bits of code (classes, functions, whatever) have multiple areas of responsibility.
 It’s also often the case that code without the testability attribute has elements that operate at different levels of abstraction at the same time.
 It also tends to be the case that the behavior and data of such code have multiple sources of truth and exhibit high coupling and low cohesion.

 To be clear on those last two, you want low coupling (meaning different parts of the code have minimal dependencies on each other) and high cohesion (meaning code that is in the same logical unit, such as a class, is all related).

 If the code is designed with testability in mind from the start and each bit of code has a single area of responsibility, then it tends to follow that all interesting abstractions and their functionality will be primary concepts in the code.
 This was largely the basis of Domain Driven-Design.

 The important point is that there’s a key pressure on design here.
 Putting it simply, the idea should be to create standalone abstractions with well-defined behavior.
 This is what TDD — testing as putting pressure on design at the code level — should be helping with.

 But what does this mean for a tester?